ausazh/Uhhuonanjh/docs/1 - intro.md

 ## Overview Timeline

-- Late Neolithic - Shechageghern-X migration
+- Late Neolithic - Shechageghern migration
 - Early Bronze Age - Cities form in the Lower Valley (*Puruttśonj* and *Xärrhättśonj* regions)
 - Early-Mid Bronze Age - Cities form in the Upper Valley (*Xâeputtśonj*); Kingdoms form in the Lower Valley region
 - Mid Bronze Age - Lower Kingdoms come to dominate the entire *Qamkonj* (homeland) region, building new cities in the region but also triggering local tribes to migrate further afield